 \textbf{Deformation Learning:} Given that most approaches rely on deforming a consistent mesh topology rather than per-frame generation, determining correct vertex displacements becomes the central challenge.
 Vertices lack inherent semantic meaning, making it difficult to learn meaningful deformation patterns.
 Two primary approaches have emerged: directly learning per-vertex displacement from data priors~\cite{wu2025animateanymesh} or video diffusion model guidance~\cite{TextMesh4D}, or introducing an intermediate rigging structure—either explicit~\cite{Song_2025_CVPR,song2025puppeteer} or approximated~\cite{li2024dreammesh4d}—followed by skinning-based articulation to propagate skeletal motion to vertex displacements.

-\textbf{Open Challenges.} Despite recent progress, fundamental limitations remain.
+\textbf{Open Challenges:} Despite recent progress, fundamental limitations remain.
 Topological inflexibility prevents meshes from representing splitting or merging.
-Their \am{inflexible topology and connectivity} struggles with volumetric phenomena such as clouds, smoke, and fire, motivating the adoption of topologically flexible alternatives such as NeRF~(\Cref{subsec: nerf}) and point clouds~(\Cref{subsec: pcd rep}) for such scenarios.
+Their \am{inflexible topology and connectivity} struggle with volumetric phenomena such as clouds, smoke, and fire, motivating the adoption of topologically flexible alternatives such as NeRF~(\Cref{subsec: nerf}) and point clouds~(\Cref{subsec: pcd rep}) for such scenarios.
 Additionally, current mesh-centric generation and reconstruction methods predominantly focus on object-level rather than scene-level modeling.
-The later has recently be studied on static 3D scene reconstruction~\cite{yao2025cast} through generative method, while most existing works relies on mesh database retrival~\cite{wu2024diorama}.
+The latter has recently been studied on static 3D scene reconstruction~\cite{yao2025cast} through generative methods, while most existing works rely on mesh database retrieval~\cite{wu2024diorama}.
 Key difficulties include: (1) generating and tracking separate mesh topologies for multiple objects at varying scales, (2) handling inter-mesh physical constraints, and (3) maintaining temporal coherence when objects move independently with different deformation patterns.
 Addressing these challenges remains an open problem for the research community.